-The City will begin planning for construction of a bioretention basin that is anticipated to be constructed at the Landa Park Aquatics Center parking lot in 2023.
-Design plans for this project were completed in 2020.
-The construction of the bioretention basin is in coordination with the City's project to renovate the parking lot.
+The City will construct a bioretention basin and associated grading improvements at the Landa Park Aquatics Center parking lot.
+Design plans for this project were completed in 2020 and updated in 2022.
+The bioretention basin will treat stormwater runoff from the approximately 2-acre paved parking surface.